Alnus parvifolia

-Alnus parvifolia is an extinct species of flowering plant in the family Betulaceae related to the modern birches.
+Alnus parvifolia was an extinct species of flowering plant in the family Betulaceae related to the modern birches.
 The species is known from fossil leaves and possible fruits found in early Eocene sites of northern Washington state, United States, and central British Columbia, Canada.

 History and classification

 A series of leaves was collected during geological mapping of the North Thompson River region by William Uglow in 1921.
 Of the areas visited, the Joseph Creek and Newhykulston sites in the Chu Chua District produced a number of fossils which were examined and described by Edward Berry in 1926 Geological Survey of Canada bulletin.
 Berry grouped the Chu Chua betulaceous leaves into three new species and five already named species.
 A group of leaves from the Chu Chua Formation's Joseph Creek locality were described as the new species Betula parvifolia, which was noted to be "not uncommon" at the site.
 Berry did not give any explanation for the species name parvifolia in his paper, only noting that the leaves were not similar to any Betula forms he was familiar with and suggested a single leaf from fossiliferous rocks in what is now the Kitsilano neighborhood of Vancouver, British Columbia, might also belong to the species.
 In the name paper he placed a series of leaves from the Darlington Creek and Joseph Creek sites into the Miocene European species "Carpinus grandis" while specifically noting the taxon at that time was a catchall, with no true uniting features between the fossils of various localities which had been referred to the species.